Autism and the Holidays

 - If you are invited to a house where you cannot control the menu, make sure you bring all snacks, meal, and dessert foods for your child.
 Don’t let your child eat foods of which you are unfamiliar.

 - Be prepared for possible food infractions.
-See TACA’s webpage for more information on this topic.
+See TACA’s article on Dietary Infractions: How to Prevent Them and What To Do When They Occur for more information on this topic.

 - Let them know ahead of time what you are serving so they can find a substitute that is safe for their child to eat.

 - Be willing to sacrifice a food that could cause a tantrum, just for the day.
-If there is a highly desired food, like bread rolls, that would cause a meltdown, consider leaving them off the menu to make things a little easier for the family.
-The day may well come when the bread rolls can return as the child matures and is able to monitor his/her own dietary needs.
+If there is a highly desired food, like bread rolls, that will cause a meltdown, consider leaving them off the menu to make things a little easier for the family.
+The day may well come when the bread rolls can return as the child matures and can monitor his/her own dietary needs.

 - Labels can be deceiving, so preparing an allergen-free meal can be confusing if it’s not something you do every day.
 Show parents packaging and ingredient lists before offering any food to their child, but please don’t be disappointed if you can’t serve it to them.

 - Be mindful of your child’s fine-motor skills and sensory issues.
-Gifts don’t need to be tightly wrapped or embellished with tons of bows and ribbons in order to be beautiful.
+Gifts don’t need to be tightly wrapped or embellished with tons of bows and ribbons to be beautiful.

 - If your child is more interested in the unwrapping process rather than the actual gift, let family and friends know ahead of time.
 This way they can spend their money on several inexpensive toys, wrap them all individually, and experience the thrill of watching your child cheerfully unwrap each item.